 Don’t think that once you’ve trained everyone, that you can put your feet up and declare a job well done.
 You need experienced project managers to be on call to provide support and mentoring while your freshly trained project managers find their feet.
 They need support when they’re really not sure what to do.

 This isn’t usually foremost in people’s mind when they’re thinking of setting themselves up to run projects, but unless you’re only planning on running just the one project, you need to think about how you manage your portfolio in the most efficient way.

 - Plan the project portfolio and agree priorities

 - Monitor the performance of projects in the portfolio and report on this

 - Monitor resource usage and help resolve resource conflicts

 - Measure the impact on the rest of the portfolio if there’s a change in project priorities, serious slippage in a project or the loss of a key member of staff

 - Perform what-ifs….what if we take on this new project…when can we start and finish it?
 What if we throw lots more resource at project x to finish it sooner, what effect will it have on everything else?

-I’ve worked with companies who have managed their portfolio of projects with spreadsheets and while this has worked well, it has been high maintenance.
+I’ve worked with companies who have managed their portfolio of projects with spreadsheets and while this has worked, it has been high maintenance.
 Well the good news is you don’t have to do that because there are a whole lot of project management packages out there that won’t cost you a fortune (if you pick the right one!) and will automate your portfolio management.
 The best packages will track project progress, costs, staff utilisation and allow you to produce a variety of reports.